c3y1huang/caasp-e2e/README.md

 ```

 ## JSON file
 Tests can take JSON files and with uses of `.` notation in tests to retrieve the variables.
-This is perticulary useful when you have pre-existing cluster.
+This is particularly useful when you have pre-existing cluster.

 For example:
 ```